uptane/uptane-standard/uptane-standard.md

 #### Delegations {#targets_role_delegations}

 The Targets role on the Image repository MAY delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
-If it does, it MUST do so as specified in {{delegations_meta}}.
+If it does, it SHALL do so as specified in {{delegations_meta}}.

 As responsibility for signing images or a subset of images MAY be delegated to more than one role, it is possible that two different roles will be trusted to sign a particular image.
-For this reason, delegations MUST be prioritized.
+For this reason, delegations SHALL be prioritized.

 A particular delegation for a subset of images MAY be designated as **terminating**.
 For terminating delegations, the client SHALL NOT search any further if it does not find validly signed metadata about those images.
 Delegations SHOULD NOT be terminating by default; terminating delegations SHOULD only be used when there is a compelling technical reason to do so.

 A delegation for a subset of images MAY be a multi-role delegation {{TAP-3}}.
-A multi-role delegation indicates that multiple roles are needed to sign a particular image and each of the delegatee roles MUST sign the same metadata.
+A multi-role delegation indicates that multiple roles are needed to sign a particular image and each of the delegatee roles SHALL sign the same metadata.

 Delegations only apply to the Image repository.
-The Targets role on the Director repository MUST NOT delegate metadata signing responsibility.
+The Targets role on the Director repository SHALL NOT delegate metadata signing responsibility.

 ### The Snapshot role {#snapshot_role}